Re-Hashed: 27 Surprising IoT Statistics You Don’t Already Know

 A Forbes Insights survey of 700 executives, performed in collaboration with Intel, reports that financial services organizations lead the way in IoT deployment.
 The data shows that “close to six in 10 executives in the financial services sector, 58%, report having well-developed IoT initiatives.”
 The financial services industry is followed closely by the healthcare industry with 55% of survey respondents reporting having “fairly robust deployments in place.”

-7 — Digital transformation is a top strategic objective 94% of executives
+11 — 92% of EMEA CXOs Believe IoT to Have the Greatest Impact on Their Organizationsn is a top strategic objective 94% of executives

 IoT Statistics: IoT Vulnerabilities and How These Devices Are Used in Cyber Attacks

 While IoT devices have many benefits, it’s no secret that they also pose as attractive attack vectors for cybercriminals.
 The OWASP Top 10 Internet of Things 2018 list is comprised of 10 IoT-related vulnerabilities and weaknesses, including insecure passwords, networks, and ecosystem interfaces.